 Docker extensions allow you to extend KBC in a more flexible way than Custom Science.
-At the same time, significant implementation effort on your part is required.
+At the same time, a significant implementation effort on your part is required.
 In Docker extensions, the data interface is very similar to Transformations and Custom Science — data is exchanged as CSV files in designated directories.

 See the overview for comparison with other customization options.